pluralsh/documentation/pages/examples/continuous-deployment/helm-basic-with-values-file.md

 ---
-title: Deploy Helm chart with values file
+title: Deploy a helm chart with git-sourced values file
 description: 'Learn how to deploy a Grafana instance using Helm chart with configuration values stored in a separate values file, including ingress setup and TLS configuration'
 ---